Digistar: File types

 While the original Digistar ran on large VAX computers, Digistar II runs on the much more compact and advanced Sun Microsystems SPARCstation 5.
 D2 uses two primary file types, .vl and .sf. .vl files are binary model files, while .sf files are binary show data files.
 Model files contain vector, line and dot data, as well as parametric changes to data within the file.
 Show files contain commands to the system, regarding the manipulation of the observer and models declared within the file.
 Several show files are often strung together underneath each other in show production.
 Both .vl and .sf have ASCII equivalents for editing--.vla and .sfa respectively.
 These are converted to their binary equivalents by a utility built into the Digistar system, which also checks for errors within the file.
 Digistar II show files are programmed in a language related to Pascal.

 Further, Digistar II can run animation files, .af, with the ASCII format .afa.
 An animation file consists of several model files, grouped together and loaded as one object.
 The Digistar II can either select frames individually, or animate the entire file.

 Digistar II is able to convert Digistar show and model files.
-Similarly, Digistar 3 is can convert Digistar II model files, though it cannot, at this time, convert show files.
+Similarly, Digistar 3 can convert Digistar II model files, though it cannot, at this time, convert show files.